praxistechnologies/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+There are two types of scope in javascript, Global Vs. Local.
+Global scope refers to the variables that can be accessed outside and inside the function; i.e. hoisting.
+Local scope refers to the variables that are accessible inside the function only.

 2. Study the following code, then answer the questions below.

 ```js